albuch/sbt-dependency-check/README.md

 The reports will be written to the default location `crossTarget.value`.
 This can be overwritten by setting `dependencyCheckOutputDirectory`.
 See Configuration for details.

 **Note:** The first run might take a while as the full data from the National Vulnerability Database (NVD) hosted by NIST: <https://nvd.nist.gov> has to be downloaded and imported into the database.
 Later runs will only download change sets unless the last update was more than 7 days ago.
+It is recommended to set up a mirror of the NVD feed in your local network to reduce the risk of rate limiting.
+See https://github.com/stevespringett/nist-data-mirror for instructions.

 ### Configuration
 `sbt-dependency-check` uses the default configuration of [OWASP DependencyCheck](https://github.com/jeremylong/DependencyCheck).